Khalife/ker-nel-experiments/README.md

 This module is used to :
 - parse NIST TAC-KBP (2009 to 2014) datasets and build queries and knowledge base/graph dataset.
 - provide a fine-grained ontology entity classification using DBPedia 2016
+- compute TF-IDF matrices on the knowledge base

 ## 2 - Filtering method [Uses Spark, CPU-version in development]

 This module provides a filtering algorithm to discard less similar entities to a given query.
 It allows to return a smaller set of entity candidates.
+Input must be in .json format, and can be generated with preprocessing module, following template :

+{"mention_name": "Cambridge", "mention_index": 2, "mention_id": "EL000634", "gold_entity_id": "E0272861"}

+Also,

+- Knowledge base in .json format
+- TF-IDF matrices in .npz format
+- Entity id to ontology types dictionnary in json format

+must have been generated.

+python new_types_collect_complete_score_spark1.py mentions_file.json

 ## 3 - Graph mining for new score features and identification [Uses Spark, CPU-version in development]